Gmina Wiązowna

 Gmina Wiązowna is a rural gmina (administrative district) in Otwock County, Masovian Voivodeship, in east-central Poland.
 Its seat is the village of Wiązowna, which lies approximately 7 km north-east of Otwock and 23 km east of Warsaw.

 The gmina covers an area of 102.12 km2, and as of 2006 its total population is 9,890.

-The gmina contains part of the protected area called Masovian Landscape Park.
+History and landmarks

+The administrative district features several key historical sites: